‘Young And The Restless’ Spoilers Week Of March 26: Recast Kyle Debuts – Hilary And Devon Make Love!

-The Young and the Restless spoilers for the week of March 26-30 from this week’s soap magazines reveal that a feud turns deadly as long-kept family secrets are exposed.
+Young and the Restless spoilers for the week of March 26-30 from this week’s soap magazines reveal that a feud turns deadly as long-kept family secrets are exposed.
 A matriarch returns to town to take care of business.
 It’s the 45th-anniversary episode of Y&R on March 26, and the milestone celebration lasts all week long.
 Two sets of exes take steps back towards love, but forces conspire against both couples.
 Here is a look at what happens on YR from Monday, March 26 through Friday, March 30.

 Y&R Spoilers, Monday, March 26

 An interview with Mal Young in Soap Opera Digest reveals that Abby Newman (Melissa Ordway) and Ashley Abbott (Eileen Davidson) discover a stunning family secret.
-Showrunner Young says the “true history of the Abbotts” will be exposed and it changes everything Y&R fans know about the Abbott family.
+Showrunner Young says the “true history of the Abbotts” will be exposed and changes everything Y&R fans know about the Abbott family.
 It might come out of the video sessions with Dina Mergeron (Marla Adams).

 It’s official!
 It has been quite the secret for a few weeks but the announcement has finally been made!
 I will be playing #KyleAbbott on @YandR_CBS.
 Get ready for his big return to Genoa City next month. #YR45 pic.twitter.com/tpL6pgBv5H